 In many cases, these large firms were organized in the legal form of a "trust," in which a group of formerly independent firms were consolidated by mergers and purchases, and a group of "trustees" then ran the companies as if they were a single firm.
 Thus, when the U.S. government sought to limit the power of these trusts, it passed the Sherman Antitrust Act in 1890 - the nation's first antitrust law.
 In an early demonstration of the law's power, the U.S. Supreme Court in 1911 upheld the government's right to break up Standard Oil, which had controlled about 90% of the country's oil refining, into 34 independent firms, including Exxon, Mobil, Amoco, and Chevron.
 In 1914, the Clayton Antitrust Act outlawed mergers and acquisitions (where the outcome would be to "substantially lessen competition" in an industry), price discrimination (where different customers are charged different prices for the same product), and tied sales (where purchase of one product commits the buyer to purchase some other product).
-Also in 1914, the Clayton Act extended the Clayton Act by restricting vertical and conglomerate mergers.
+Also in 1914, the Federal Trade Commission (FTC) was created to define more specifically what competition was unfair.
+In 1950, the Celler-Kefauver Act extended the Clayton Act by restricting vertical and conglomerate mergers.
 A vertical merger occurs when two or more firms, operating at different levels within an industry's supply chain, merge operations.
 A conglomerate merger is a merger between firms that are involved in totally unrelated business activities.
 In the twenty-first century, the FTC and the U.S. Department of Justice continue to enforce antitrust laws.